LGBTQ rights in Lithuania: Recognition of same-sex relationships

 During the census of 2011, only 24 same-sex households were declared.

 As of 2019, a bill to allow same-sex couples to receive some limited partnership rights is pending in the Parliament.
 It was preliminarily approved 46–17 in May 2017.

-In January 2019, the Constitutional Court ruled that foreign, same-sex spouses must be granted residence permits.
+In January 2019, the Constitutional Court ruled that foreign same-sex spouses must be granted residence permits.
 The ruling follows a similar ruling in 2018 by the European Court of Justice in Coman and Others.

 In May 2021, more than 10,000 people took to the streets in Vilnius to protest against the partnership legislation.

 Adoption and parenting

-In general, couples must be married to adopt in Lithuania, and subsequently, same-sex couples are not permitted to adopt.
-Article 3.210 of the Civil Code states, however, that in exceptional cases single persons may be accepted.
+In general, couples must be married to adopt in Lithuania, so subsequently, same-sex couples are not permitted to adopt.
+Article 3.210 of the Civil Code states, however, that in exceptional cases, single persons may be accepted.
 In that case, the decision goes to social workers.
 Nevertheless, the Commission of Family and Child Affairs of the Lithuanian Parliament "expressed a concern if there were enough legal barriers to prevent people of non-traditional orientation to adopt".
 Specialists have confirmed that barriers are in place, though it is possible to circumvent them.
 In consequence, the adoption by single homosexuals in practice is not legally possible.

-In September 2021, Lithuanian President Gitanas Nauseda has said he is against the demands to let homosexuals adopt children, which have been put forward by organizers of Kaunas Pride march.
-“I am against such demands and I think that they won’t be met in Lithuania.
-As the president, I will do my best so that such demands could not be met at this time.” he told reporters on 2 September.
+In September 2021, Lithuanian President Gitanas Nauseda said he is against the demands to let homosexuals adopt children, which had been put forward by organizers of the Kaunas Pride march.
+He told reporters “I am against such demands and I think that they won’t be met in Lithuania.
+As the president, I will do my best so that such demands could not be met at this time.” on 2 September.

 Discrimination protections

-According to the Law on Equal Treatment 2003 (Lygių galimybių įstatymas), which took effect on 1 January 2005, discrimination on the basis of sexual orientation is banned in the areas of employment, education and access to goods and services.
+According to the Law on Equal Treatment 2003 (Lygių galimybių įstatymas), which took effect on 1 January 2005, discrimination on the basis of sexual orientation is banned in the areas of employment, education, and access to goods and services.
 Article 2(2) reads as follows:

 Amendments to the law repealing the protections on the grounds of sexual orientation were under consideration by the Seimas (Lithuania's Parliament) in June 2008, but they were later rejected.

-In addition, public instigation of violence against LGBT people and other minorities is explicitly banned in Section 170 (3) of the country's Penal Code.
+In addition, public instigation of violence against LGBT people and other minorities is explicitly banned in Section 170 (3) of the Criminal Code of Lithuania.
 For example, a 2010 preliminary investigation by Lithuanian authorities revealed that 160 out of about 180 instances of hate speech (most of them online) concerned the LGBT community.
 The perpetrators are usually fined, and their computers occasionally get confiscated.